<?xml version="1.0" encoding="utf-8"?>

 </item>

-<item rdf:about="http://www.startupcto.com/processes/business-vs-technical-requirements?rev=1265496889">
+<item rdf:about="https://www.startupcto.com/about?rev=1777565545">

 <dc:format>text/html</dc:format>